davidmoten/xsd-forms/README.md

 You want to make a web form that submits structured data (XML/JSON).

 *xsd-forms* generates one for you based on an xml schema (XSD) that has been annotated with some presentation information.
+[Here](http://xsd-forms-generator.xuml-tools.cloudbees.net/) is a web service that performs the generation from xsd.

 The form is javascript/html only and performs all validation using javascript.